LinkedIn beats expectations, raises full-year rev view

 LinkedIn has rolled out a number of new features and enhancements to its website in recent months as it tries to entice its members to spend more time on its website.
 Traffic to LinkedIn's home page increased 60 percent since a website redesign that it rolled out during the third quarter.

-Analysts say that the so-called user engagement levels on LinkedIn remain well below websites such as Facebook and Google (GOOG.O), limiting the amount of advertising revenue that LinkedIn can reap.
+Analysts say that the so-called user engagement levels on LinkedIn remain well below websites such as Facebook and Google, limiting the amount of advertising revenue that LinkedIn can reap.

 LinkedIn Finance Chief Steve Sordello acknowledged during the call on Thursday that advertiser demand was greater than the advertising inventory available on its website.